Cosmoden/TravelBot/readme.md

 # Sightseeing Helper Bot <br>
 This is a Telegram bot that helps you find tourist attractions near a given location based on your preferences.
-If you want to access it, just look up @sightseer_bot on Telegram.
+Bot is unavaliable right now because of hosting problems, if you for some reason want to try it you can run it locally.